|Nutritional Guidelines (per serving)|

 If you would like to make this recipe a little sweet or a little spicy, feel free to include a bit of brown sugar or spicy mustard.
 Add about 1/4 cup of packed brown sugar to the sauerkraut for a sweet-sour flavor.
 For a bit of added zing, add a tablespoon of spicy mustard; mix it into the cup of beer before pouring into the crock pot.

 If you and your family enjoy this recipe and want to try something similar, oven braised country-style pork ribs with apple cider is a good choice.
 Chock full of vegetables and rich with flavor, this dish is sure to satisfy.
-Boneless country-style pork ribs with mushrooms are perfect for a busy weeknight; combining ribs, cream of mushroom soup, mushroom gravy mix, paprika, and fresh mushrooms, the ingredients are slow-cooked for several hours, resulting in a hearty meal that is just begging to be spooned over mashed potatoes.
+Boneless country-style pork ribs with mushrooms are perfect for a busy weeknight; combine ribs, cream of mushroom soup, mushroom gravy mix, paprika, and fresh mushrooms and slow cook them for several hours, to make a hearty meal that is just begging to be spooned over mashed potatoes.
 For ribs with a bit of an Asian twist, crockpot sesame country-style ribs are sure to please.
 Soy sauce, brown sugar, honey, ketchup, garlic, and ginger cook together to create a thick sweet and savory sauce may remind you of Chinese restaurant spare ribs.